First Time (Kygo and Ellie Goulding song)

-"First Time" is a song by Norwegian DJ Kygo and English singer Ellie Goulding.
-It was released on April 28, 2017, as the second single from Kygo's first EP, Stargazing (2017).
+"First Time" is a song by the Norwegian DJ Kygo and the English singer Ellie Goulding.
+It was released on 28 April 2017, as the second single from Kygo's first EP, Stargazing (2017).

 Music video

-On May 12, 2017, Kygo and Ellie Goulding released teasers for the upcoming music video on Instagram and Twitter.
+On 12 May 2017, Kygo and Ellie Goulding released teasers for the upcoming music video on Instagram and Twitter.

-The music video was released on May 22, 2017 on Kygo's YouTube channel.
+The music video was released on 22 May 2017 on Kygo's YouTube channel.
 It was directed by American director Mathew Cullen.

 As of November 2020, the music video has over 102 million views.